2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-01.md

 To Integrate EAV and 2sxc into your system, these are the core things you must do:

 1. Add necessary DLLs
-2. Copy all relevant files core files like `.data`
+2. Copy all relevant files core files like `App_Data`
 3. Integrate into your Dependency Injection
 4. Do StartUp configuration as needed
 5. Test / Verify you can Read Data

 ---

 ## 1. Add Minimal DLLs